 This simple formula increases the odds a lot, in my experience, for mean-revertive assets like stocks and stock indices.

 Here is an example: Enter at close if the above formula is less than 0.5:

-The blue line is the accumulated return in percent buying every close and holding until tomorrows close.
-The pink line is buying every close and holding until tomorrows close if the formula is below 0.5.
-It’s a a lot better, and certainly in bear markets.
+The blue line is the accumulated return in percent buying every close and holding until tomorrow’s close.
+The pink line is buying every close and holding until tomorrow’s close if the formula is below 0.5.
+The latter is a lot better, and certainly in bear markets.
 The period covered is from 1.
 January 2010 until July 2012.
 Neither slippage nor commission is considered.

 If the daily range ends below 0.33, we get this chart:

 The number of trades is reduced to 175 (from 640 if buy every close) and the drawdown is also reduced a lot.